betamaxteam/betamax/index.md

 `defaultMode`
 : the default _TapeMode_ applied to an inserted tape when the _mode_ argument is not present on the <code>@Betamax</code> annotation.

+`ignoreHosts`
+: a list of hosts that will be ignored by the Betamax proxy.
+Any requests made to these hosts will proceed normally.

+`ignoreLocalhost`
+: if set to `true` the Betamax proxy will ignore connections to local addresses.
+This is equivalent to setting `ignoreHosts` to `["localhost", "127.0.0.1", InetAddress.localHost.hostName, InetAddress.localHost.hostAddress]`.

 If you have a file called `BetamaxConfig.groovy` or `betamax.properties` somewhere in your classpath it will be picked up by the `Recorder` class.

 ### Example _BetamaxConfig.groovy_ script